slott56/Stingray-Reader/docs/source/design.rst

 #.
 A Python module that's built from source information.
 This
     allows us to trivially ``import schema.foo`` and have lots of cool classes and functions in the ``schema.foo`` module.
-Ideally the module is properly bound to the file, but there's little guarantee of this.

 #.
 Some standardized metadata format.
-XSD (or even XMI) pops into mind.
-    These are detailed and potentially useful.
-    This is vanishingly rare in practice.
-The external XSD may not be bound in any way to the data.
+JSONSchema is preferred.
+    XSD can also be used.

 Options 1 and 2 (workbook-based schema) cover over 99%
 of the cases in practice.
 While the data is casual and error-prone, it's often readily available.

+Option 3 (a Python module) -- while cool -- can break the DRY principle.
+Using JSONSchema means the schema can be encoded as a Python ``dict``.
+This module would have to be used through an application ecosystem.

-Option 3 (a Python module) -- while cool -- breaks the DRY principle.
-Refreshing a Python schema when a source :file:`.XLS` document changes means that we have a multi-step binding: document to schema followed by schema to application.
+Refreshing a Python schema when a source :file:`.XLS` document changes can be a problem.
+It creates a multi-step binding: document to schema module followed by schema module to application.

 Option 4 is rarely used in practice.
-In the rare cases when an organization will consent to providing XSD files, they're often prepared separately from the data and do not actually reflect the application software that is used to build the data file.
+In the rare cases when an organization will consent to providing schema files in a standard format, they're often prepared separately from the data and do not actually reflect the application software that is used to build the data file.

 How do we extend this to handle COBOL DDE's?

-How do we extend this to handle JSON, YAML, or XML?

-Clearly, we need to load schema information from a source every time it's needed.
+It seems sensible to load schema information from a source file every time it's needed.
 There are two paths:

 -   Either we'll parse the embedded schema buried in each